Skip to footer content

 Manual Font Management: Font objects must be created and managed explicitly using classes like PdfStandardFont and PdfBrush.

-Complex Text Layout: Manual text measurement and wrapping calculations are required for anything beyond simple single-line text.
+Complex Text Layout: Manual text measurement and wrapping calculations are typically required for anything beyond simple single-line text.

 The Core Problem: Graphics API vs HTML